 The central European country, which estimates its shale resources at about 50 years of consumption, is eager to tap the fuel to cut dependence on Russia, which supplies two-thirds of its gas.
 Explorers in Poland have found that wells can cost almost three times as much as in the U.S. as they’re drilled deeper and harder, while transport links are undeveloped and permitting takes longer.
 Exxon Mobil Corp.
-(XOM) has quit the country.
+(XOM:US) has quit the country.

 Shale-gas companies are concerned that a new hydrocarbons law planned for this year will raise taxes on profit beyond the 40 percent proposed, Tomasz Gryzewski, head of corporate affairs at Talisman in Warsaw, said yesterday in Vienna.
 The fiscal uncertainty, combined with bureaucratic obstacles, is steering investors to places such as Ukraine or the U.K., he said.

 “What we desperately need is a kind of deregulation that will simplify the issuing and obtaining of permits to explore shale gas,” Gryzewski said.
 “But things are moving so slowly here.
 You may see a couple of big players pulling out soon.”

 Exxon, the largest U.S. oil company, decided to exit Poland last year after two exploratory wells failed to flow at rates justifying production.
 Other companies with Polish licenses include state-controlled Polskie Gornictwo Naftowe i Gazownictwo SA, ConocoPhillips (COP:US), Chevron Corp.
 (CVX:US) and Talisman.